usf-cs360-spring2019/usf-cs360-spring2019.github.io/_projects/midterm-website.md

 The midterm group project websites will be hosted using [Github Pages](https://pages.github.com/).
 This is a little tricky to setup with Github Classroom, so please follow these instructions very carefully!

-  1. ONE pre-designated member from each group must first click on the Github Classroom link posted on Piazza.
+  1. ONE pre-designated member from each group must first click on the Github Classroom link posted on the [Midterm Website](https://usfca.instructure.com/courses/1582982/assignments/6829968) assignment.

   2. When prompted **create a new team** using the group name already entered on Canvas.
 When done, let the other group members know they can move forward.